slatedocs/slate/source/includes/_endpoint-variable.md

 Removing variables from this list will have the side effect of changing any user's preference that had such variables set as their weight to the current dataset's default weight.

+Only numeric variables are allowed to be used as weight.
+If a variable of another type is included in the list, the server will abort and return a 409 response.

 ```json